 Come visit the beautiful art exhibit featuring local artist

 Hatha Yoga with Tania Dornic Returns!…

-January & February every other Thursday.
+In February & March every other Thursday.
 The time is 5:45pm -6:45 pm.
 The fee has changed to $50 in advance for the 5-class series, or $13 drop-in.
 The style will remain slow, mindful, and alignment-based, with yin and yoga nidra mixed in at the end.
 Please feel free to contact Tania directly to let her know to plan for you or with any questions at 802/355-4013 (call or text).

 Art Space at the Library The Library has beautiful gallery space for hanging all types of media, from unframed photographs to shadowboxes.
 Artists are welcome to sell their work and no percentage is taken by the Library.
 Please contact us with any questions!

-****Note: Listen Up Vermont/Overdrive/Libby is moving to a two step authentication login system.
+****Note: Listen Up Vermont/Overdrive/Libby has a two step authentication login system.
 This will provide patrons with more security.

 Patrons will use their barcode number as their log in and use a password.
 The password is the same used to check on your koha account from home.
-If you are unable to login to Listen Up Vermont/Overdrive/Libby, please call 434.4583 or come by the Library to update your account.
-We can renew your card, give you a password and troubleshoot all one phone call!
+If you are unable to login to Listen Up Vermont/Overdrive/Libby, please call 434.4583 update your account.
+We can renew your card, give you a password and troubleshoot all in one phone call!